uprial/secretrooms/README.md

 * Uncommon and rare loot in chests (*1)
 * Fuel and ingots in furnaces (*1)
 * Whirlpools in water with loot chests under magma blocks
+* 0.1% of Endermans ignore carved pumpkins
+* Skeletons have a chance to add negative effects to their arrows

 (*1) Doesn't work in structures with post-generation, known example: Desert Pyramid, Outpost.